PyxelM/alucinara/content/lore/morellic/morellic-history.md

 The most of the men left were the disabled, those unworthy of labour, all of whom were euthanized as the Lantâna began to travel.
 Some were cannibalised to maximise food during the famine, which led to many retaliations from the [Petrified Child](deities/the-petrified-child.md).
 ### Arrival at the Lakes
-Travelling from the steppe through the deserts, living as nomads, the tribe reached the equatorial saltwater lakes and the surrounding rainforests.
+Travelling from the steppe through the deserts, living as nomads, the tribe reached the equatorial saltwater lakes and the surrounding rainforests, now led by the matriarch Sourél (grand-daughter of Viga II.)
+#### Geography
 There were two lakes that divided the north of [Tseiréph](lore/locations/tseireph.md) from the south, a larger lake to the west and a smaller to the east.
-#### Geography

 The Eastern lake, known as Eséribh, was home to the native Kastéirra minikin; a dark-skinned, bald, arboreal race.
 The Kastéirra were divided into 3 main groups, the Néth to the south, Sawái to the northeast, and Kîrlégh to the west.

 The Western Lake, known as Oyulléį, was home to the Edjűni minikin.
-The Edjűni was made up of the Káuneph to the southwest and the Oyhólïru to the north - a group the Lantâna had already met.
+The Edjűni was made up of the Káuneph to the southwest and the Oyhôlïru to the north - a group the Lantâna had already met.
 ### Dispersion into Nearby areas
 The Lantâna felt this was an opportune time to settle down once more, as the lakes provided a pseudo-maritime role reminiscent of the Endîrunic coasts.
 The largest Lantâna settlement built after the migration was known as Náirų, a port city on the inner southeastern corner of the lake Oyulléį.

 The Lantâna were largely peaceful with the natives, respecting their borders and customs, creating a healthy economic relationship.
 ### The Aurűk
 Following years of cohabitation, some Lantâna and Kîrlégh Kastéirra hybridised, forming the new Aurűk tribe at their border, although some Kastéirra and Lantâna groups further from the border did not hybridise, and rather retained their earlier culture.
+The first Aurűk matriarch was known as Mǫ́th (Sourél's daughter.)
 #### Appearance
 The Aurűk were defined by their brown skin, bristly hair, and the fur that grew from their hands, feet, and extremities.
 #### Language